ksjiang/asmMD/README.md

 ## Numerical Uncertainty
 All functions follow the IEEE-754 standard for 64-bit doubles.
 The machine epsilon (relative error ratio bound) for this representation is `2.2E-16`.
 However, with multiple successive floating point operations, this error accumulates; in the worst case, at a rate of the machine epsilon per FLOP.

+## Known Issues
+Running with very large timesteps or with unphysical values will almost certainly result in memory access violation errors caused by floating point calculations.
+For instance, taking `dt = 1.0` in `LJstep` will result in very large particle displacements, and the ensuing call to `pbc3d` may produce a value too large to be stored as a 32-bit signed integer.
+In this case, particles may be left outside of the box at incorrect positions, and following calls to `LJforceEval` or `LJenergyEval` will fail.